TheBlazers25/Personal-Projects/Expenses/FinanceManagementApp - CSV to SQL/README.md

+# Finance Management App

-This program reads a CSV file, creates a MySQL table, and adds the date, description and amount for all expenses.
+This app reads a CSV file, creates a MySQL table, and adds the date, description and amount for all expenses.